-Your back should be against the wall the entire time you’re doing this, and you’ll want to focus on squeezing the muscles in your lower body.
+Your back should be against the wall (like you would with wall angles exercise) the entire time you’re doing this, and you’ll want to focus on squeezing the muscles in your lower body.
 If you’ve followed my instructions, you should have successfully completed a wall sit - congratulations!

-Now you can get out there and build a pair of glues that even your parents would be proud of.
+Now you can get out there and build a pair of glutes that even your parents would be proud of.

 - Different Types Of Squat Racks

 - What Happened When I Started Doing 100 Jumping Jacks a Day

 - Should I Train Shoulders After Chest Day?